 Prices Table by Vitaly Ishkulov

 Pricing Table by Velraj Balasubramanian

 Blue Pricing Table

-In modern pricing design tables aren’t always associated with boring massive of data.
-They play a role of a good tool for communication and attracting people.
-Also, in right hands such way of presentation can easily turn ordinary users into new customers by focusing theirs attention at well-organized pricing plans.
+In modern pricing design tables aren’t always associated with boring massive data.
+They play the role of a good tool for communication and attracting people.
+Also, in the right hands, such a way of presentation can easily turn ordinary users into new customers by focusing their attention at well-organized pricing plans.
 Of course, there are drawbacks, for example, limitation of displaying whole information obliges you to create footnotes under asterisk that usually overlooked by visitors; ill-conceived designing can significantly reduce the effectiveness.
-However, meticulous attention to details allows you to avoid occurrence of these defects.
+However, meticulous attention to details allows you to avoid the occurrence of these defects.